Information & FAQ

 Once a tour is booked, do you send out promotional material directly from your office?

-We can, but we will require reimbursement for the cost of postage upon tour completion.
-If you are signed to a UK based record company, we ask that they are responsible for sending out promotional material (CDs, posters, flyers) as it saves time and money and it also gives them the opportunity to advertise your new album on the poster artwork.
+Following on from above, if indeed physical promotional material is requested by a venue, we can.
+But we will require reimbursement for the cost of postage upon tour completion.
+If you are signed to a UK based record company, we ask that they are responsible for sending out promotional material (CDs, posters, flyers) as it saves time and money and it also gives them the opportunity to advertise your new album on theposter artwork.

 Will I need to hire publicists and radio pluggers?